AMWA-TV/is-device-configuration/docs/Backup & restore.md

 Creating a backup is performed by using the `bulkProperties` endpoint of a device alongside the [Get verb](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).

-In order to retrieve the whole device model (full backup), requests MUST use `root` as the `rolePath` alongside a query parameter `recurse=true`.
+In order to retrieve the whole device model (full backup), requests MUST use `root` as the `rolePath`.
 The response contains a `validationFingerprint` and the `values` of all the role paths in the device model.
 The `validationFingerprint` is a generic string field (format is implementation specific) which can be used by device implementations to perform quick validations when restoring.
 This may have information like:

 - Manufacturer key